 Using a CD Ladder as Part of Your Portfolio

 A CD ladder can serve as a fixed component of your overall financial plan.
 As low-risk investments, CD ladders can anchor more volatile investing, particularly when your ladder is at least partially composed of at least one long-term, jumbo CD.
 Conventional wisdom tags jumbos at $100,000, but you can purchase them in denominations of $10,000.
 The returns might not be remarkable, compared to your other investments, but they should be steady and safe.

 Make no mistake—a CD ladder is a long-term project.
 Early-withdrawal penalties can more than wipe out your earnings if you have to break down the ladder and cash out.

 A savings account or a money market account would be more liquid and allow for penalty-free withdrawals if there's a chance you might need the money sooner rather than later.
-Of course, there's no way to anticipate unexpected emergencies, but try to honestly assess your financial future, at least for the next few years, before you begin building a CD ladder.
+Of course, there's no way to anticipate unexpected emergencies, but try to assess your financial future honestly, at least for the next few years, before you begin building a CD ladder.